andrew/ultimate-awesome/README.md

 - [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [awesome-generative-modeling](https://github.com/zhoubolei/awesome-generative-modeling) - Bolei's archive on generative modeling.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
+- [awesome-roblox](https://github.com/elevenpassin/awesome-roblox) - A curated list of ROBLOX resources, plugins and frameworks!.
 - [laravel-awesome](https://github.com/fanly/laravel-awesome) - Laravel 学习图谱.
 - [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.
+- [Awesome-Medical-VLMs-and-Datasets](https://github.com/lab-rasool/Awesome-Medical-VLMs-and-Datasets) - A list of VLMs tailored for medical RG and VQA; and a list of medical vision-language datasets.
 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.